-- e) A learner shall be allowed to keep term for Semester VI irrespective of number of heads of failure in the Semester V. However, the learner shall pass each course of Semester III and Semester IV in order to appear for Semester VI. - f) The result of Semester VI shall be kept in abeyance until the learner passes each of Semester I, Semester II, Semester IV and Semester V.
+- 5) A learner shall be allowed to keep term for Semester VI irrespective of number of courses of failure in the Semester V. - 6) The learner can appear for the semester VI examination but the result of Semester VI shall be kept in abeyance until the learner passes each of Semester I, Semester II, Semester IV and Semester V.

-4.3.5 Additional Examinations
+4.3.5 ADDITIONAL SEMESTER END EXAMINATION: